Alibaba inks exclusive tie-ups with global brands to sell in China

-SAN FRANCISCO (Reuters) - Alibaba Group Holding Ltd has signed exclusive partnerships with more than 20 apparel brands including Zara and Timberland, the Chinese e-commerce giant said on Thursday, the latest step to woo big international brands as it competes with rivals such as JD.com Inc.
+SAN FRANCISCO, Aug 6 (Reuters) - Alibaba Group Holding Ltd has signed exclusive partnerships with more than 20 apparel brands including Zara and Timberland, the Chinese e-commerce giant said on Thursday, the latest step to woo big international brands as it competes with rivals such as JD.com Inc.

 Alibaba said its fast-growing online marketplace Tmall.com will become the only third-party online sales platform for the apparel brands in China.
 The Hangzhou, China-based company did not disclose details on financial terms of the agreements.